 What is high-stakes testing?
-Why are there rules and processes for administering high-takes exams?
+Why are there rules and processes for administering high-stakes exams?
 What are the key considerations when administering these exams in test centres across multiple locations?

 These are all excellent questions that need clear answers for credentialing organizations, regulators, proctors, and candidates.
 It is especially important that exam administration information and security protocols are readily available to all candidates taking any credentialing examination.